This page last modified on 1 July 2008.

 0.54 mile to R at T (no SP) onto B658

-R at triangular T SP OLD WARDEN, pass through OLD WARDEN, SO (SP Shefford).
+R at triangular T SP OLD WARDEN, Follow thro OLD WARDEN, SO (SP Shefford).

 (27.1 miles)

-Follow right under (marvellous skew rly) bridge, trees on left.
+Follow right under (marvellous skew rly) bridge, trees on LHS

 Climbs under trees through HAYNES CHURCH END, 100m elev, down to

-L at T onto A6, 110 metres, R, Follows left past turning on right, to
+L at T onto A6, 110 metres, R, Follows left past turning on RHS, to

 R (on uphill) SP MAULDEN, road-name Limbersey Lane, in HAYNES WEST END

-2nd exit (1 o'clock) at rdbt, Continue into AMPTHILL.
+2nd exit (1 o’clock), Continue into AMPTHILL, approach double-mini-rdbt.

 (35.6 miles)

-[ Waitrose: go full R at double-mini-rdbt and stop on R after 120 metres ]
+[ Waitrose: R at first mini-rdbt and stop on R after 120 metres

-L and L (SP Public Library) at double-mini-rdbt, Continue
+L and L (SP Flitwick, Public Library), Continue

 SO over 2 mini-rdbts, then downhill to larger rdbt ("One-o-One"):

-under rly to SO at Xrds, Follow up thro STEPPINGLEY and then over M1.
+SO at 2x new mini-rdbts, SO at rdbt, Follow up thro STEPPINGLEY and over M1.

 (38.9 miles)